 Figure 2: The last docked size is preserved when the Pane becomes floating:

-You can download a runnable project that demonstrates all described above modes from our online SDK repository here, the example is listed as Docking/RetainPaneSize.
+Find a runnable project that demonstrates all described above modes in the online SDK repository.